OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 ### Introduced in Platform Server 11.17.0

+1\. <a id="bc-11170-1"></a>

+**Issue**: Platform Server now only supports one active user authentication mechanism.
+This means users can no longer configure a SAML provider (AzureAD, Okta, SAML2.0) authentication and still use the built-in mechanism.

+**Runtime**: Traditional web, Reactive web, Mobile

+**Rationale**: This is a security fix to ensure that our customers do not have a backdoor in their business applications once they configure a Federated SSO mechanism in their environments.
+Disallowing local users is the intended behaviour of the SAML authentication feature (i.e. OKTA/Azure AD/SAML 2.0) when configured as the authentication mechanism.

+**Workaround**: This security fix can be disabled in Factory Configuration to allow built-in authentication fallback when using SAML providers.
+The security fix will be enabled by default so the decision to turn it off should be a well-thought decision made by our customers, and to ensure customers are aware of the implications.
+Any customer that decides to opt-out of this security fix is responsible to ensure that the backdoor they have in their business applications is protected with the right permissions in their environments.

+2\. <a id="bc-11170-2"></a>

 **Issue**: The HTML code in the `MessageText` parameter of the Feedback_Message Server Action displays as plain text in the Feedback_Message widget of RichWidgets, instead of rendered HTML.

 **Runtime**: Traditional web